FAQ -Language Access Services for Healthcare

 - Confidentiality agreements with all linguists

-You can upload documents to our secure FTP portal.
-You can also send them via encrypted email, or we can set up an integration with your ERP system of choice.
+A: You can upload documents to our secure FTP portal, send them via encrypted email, or we can integrate with your existing ERP system.
+Whatever method you choose, we’ll ensure that your documents are translated accurately and securely.

-Turnaround time depends on the length and formatting complexity.
-Most 1-2 page documents will be completed in roughly 24 hours.
+A: The turnaround time depends on the length and formatting complexity of the document.
+Most one- to two- page documents can be completed in about 24 hours.

-Can we use an untrained bilingual staff member to translate small documents (prescriptions or follow-up care instructions)?
+Q: Can we use an untrained bilingual staff members to translate small documents, such as prescriptions of follow-up care instructions?

-Do you have any other burning questions that we didn’t address?
-Leave them in the comments and we’ll get back to you ASAP!
+Do you have any other questions that we didn’t address?
+Click on the link below and one of our healthcare specialists will contact you soon.